A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who is eligible for cost-sharing reductions?

 The Affordable Care Act introduced cost-sharing reductions (CSR) as a means of keeping health care costs (as opposed to just insurance premiums) affordable for people with modest incomes.
-The American Rescue Plan (ARP) made significant changes to how premium subsidy eligibility and amounts are determined, but didn’t change the rules regarding cost-sharing reductions.
+The American Rescue Plan (ARP) made significant changes to how premium subsidy eligibility and amounts are determined (and these changes were extended through 2025 by the Inflation Reduction Act), but didn't change the rules regarding cost-sharing reductions.

 CSR benefits are available to enrollees with MAGI between 100% and 250% of the federal poverty level (in states that have expanded Medicaid, which includes the majority of the country, enrollees are eligible for Medicaid with incomes up to 138% of the poverty level; cost-sharing subsidy eligibility starts above that point).

 Until October 2017, HHS reimbursed insurance carriers directly to cover the cost of cost-sharing subsidies, and unlike the premium subsidies, cost-sharing subsidies do not have to be reconciled when insureds file their taxes.
 Cost-sharing subsidies are automatically incorporated into Silver plans when eligible enrollees shop for plans through the exchanges.
-Although the federal government is no longer reimbursing insurers for the cost of providing cost-sharing reductions (including the special cost-sharing reductions that are available for Native Americans), the availability of the benefits themselves has not changed.
+Although the federal government is no longer reimbursing insurers for the cost of providing cost-sharing reductions (including the special cost-sharing reductions that are available for American Indians and Alaska Natives), the availability of the benefits themselves has not changed.
 Anyone who is eligible for cost-sharing subsidies can still receive them.

 How do cost-sharing reductions affect out-of-pocket maximums?

-But for enrollees who are CSR-eligible and who pick a silver plan, the maximum out-of-pocket is lower.
-(See Table 1 in this CMS guidance for the 2024 plan year).
-These plans only appear on the exchange websites for applicants who qualify for them.
-For those who aren’t eligible for CSR, the silver plans will have their regular out-of-pocket maximum (ie, up to $9,450 for an individual in 2024):
+But for enrollees who are CSR-eligible and who pick a silver plan, the maximum out-of-pocket is lower.6 These plans only appear on the exchange websites for applicants who qualify for them.
+For those who aren't eligible for CSR, the silver plans will have their regular out-of-pocket maximum (ie, up to $10,600 for an individual in 2026):

 How do cost-sharing reductions affect actuarial value?